iferminm/iferminm.github.io/content/Blog/productivity_thoughts.md

-I often use the [pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) on my day to day work, I set a timer and I commit to work on a task for, say, 30-40 minutes, I focus on the task at hand and only on that, when the time in finished, I take a 5min break and then come back to the task for another 30-40min block, this way I make taking breaks part of my work routine and avoid dawning myself in a problem.
+I often use the [pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) on my day to day work, I set a timer and I commit to work on a task for, say, 30-40 minutes, I focus on the task at hand and only on that, when the time is finished, I take a 5min break and then come back to the task for another 30-40min block, this way I make taking breaks part of my work routine and avoid dawning myself in a problem.